mks786/EmpowerID/README.md

     ```

   - **API** <br/>
-  RESTful API for enabling communication between client and server.
+  Provides a RESTful interface for communication between client and server.

   - **Application** <br/>
-  It orchestrates the interactions between the external world and the domain to perform application tasks through use cases by `handling commands and queries`.
+  Orchestrates interactions between the external world and the domain, executing application tasks through use cases by managing commands and queries.

   - **Domain** <br/>
-  A structured implementation of the domain through aggregates, commands, value objects, domain services, repository definitions, and domain events.
+  Implements domain logic through aggregates, commands, value objects, domain services, repository definitions, and domain events.

   - **Infrastructure** <br/>
-  It is a supporting library for upper layers, handling infrastructural matters such as data persistence with *implementing repositories*, database mapping, and external integrations.
+  A supporting library for upper layers, handling infrastructural concerns such as data persistence via repository implementations, database mapping, and external integrations.

 <br/>